albert-gee/old-macdonald/Writerside/topics/Thread-Commissioners.md

 ## Build and Run

-### Thread External Commissioner

-This section demonstrates how to build a Thread External Commissioner on the **ESP32-C6-DevKitC-1**.

 ### ESP OpenThread CLI Example

 ESP-IDF includes an OpenThread CLI example.
 This section demonstrates how to build it and run on the